 - The name and address of the registered agent;

-- The true name and mailing address of the persons that are forming the LLC;
+- The proper name and mailing address of the persons that are forming the LLC;

 - That there is at least one (1) member of the LLC.

-Section 7-80-204(1)(h) of the Colorado Revised Statutes also permit but does not require the article to disclose any other matter related to the LLC or the articles of organization that the persons forming the business determine to include in the articles.
+Section 7-80-204(1)(h) of the Colorado Revised Statutes also permits but does not require the article to disclose any other matter relating to the LLC or the articles of organization that the persons forming the business determine to include in the articles.

-A simple handshake can for a general partnership in Colorado, and no filing with the Colorado Secretary of State is necessary.
 Section 7-64-202(1) of the Colorado Revised Statutes states, “the association of two or more persons to carry on as co-owners a business for profit forms a partnership, whether or not the persons intend to form a partnership.
-Thus, you can form a partnership and expose yourself to liability without even intending to do so!
+Thus, you can form a partnership and expose yourself to liability without intending to do so!

-Limited partnerships, however, require the filing of a certificate with the Colorado Secretary of State.
-All of the general partners must approve the filing of certificate of limited partnership.
-A limited partnership will be governed by CULPA or CUPL, but limited partnerships formed on or before August 10, 2016 that does not elect to be governed by CUPA will be governed by CUPL for issues not covered by CULPA.
+Limited partnerships require filing a certificate with the Colorado Secretary of State.
+All of the general partners must approve the filing of certificates of the limited partnership.
+CULPA or CUPL will govern a limited partnership, but limited partnerships formed on or before August 10, 2016, that do not elect to be governed by CUPA will be governed by CUPL for issues not covered by CULPA.
 The information required on the limited partnership certificate is:

 - Name and address of the registered agent;